-- pressure on recruitment, persistent high turnover, - steady increase in subcontracting, - lack of economies of scale in Consulting and Digital Services, - a low number of quality, value-creating "targets" with succession management.
+- pressure on recruitment, persistent high staff turnover, - · steady increase in subcontracting, - lack of economies of scale in Consulting and Digital Services, - a low number of quality, value-creating "targets" with succession management.

-It was also stated that NEURONES' estimates for 2023 will be announced, as usual, when it posts its 1st quarter revenues (May 10, 2023).
+It was also stated that NEURONES' forecasts for 2024 will be announced, as usual, when it posts its 1st quarter revenues (May 15, 2024).